-The three-dimensional reconstructions based on $\mu CT$ data show structural variations of the cortex (Fig. 5).
+The three-dimensional reconstructions based on μ CT data show structural variations of the cortex (Fig. 5).
 The diameter and the cross-sectional area decrease continuously from the feather base towards its tip.
 The shape of the cortex varies from an almost circular shape at the base, to a rectangle in the middle, and finally to an ellipse at the tip.
-It is known that, given the same cross-sectional area, square cross-sections show higher bending rigidity and are superior in maintaining the original shape under deformation, in comparison to circular sections, which become oval-shaped upon flexing (Prum and Williamson 2001; Wang and Meyers 2016).
-The square shape with a high area moment of inertia, using a
+It is known that, given the same cross-sectional area, square cross-sections show higher bending rigidity and are superior in maintaining the original shape under deformation, in comparison to circular sections, which become oval-shaped upon flexing [26, 27].
+The square shape with a high area moment of inertia, using a larger amount of material, would be mechanically favorable in bending, but also heavier.
+Taking into account that feathers are anchored to the bone, the circular base grown from cylindrical feather follicles perhaps provide better mechanical connectivity [26, 27].
+However, to achieve improved resistance to forces applied to the feather during flight at a minimal weight, the cross-sectional shape of the feather transforms to a square in the middle, and then to a more elliptical shape at the tip.

 In the interior dorsal surface of the cortex, ridges are running from 1/4 to 3/4 of the feather length (Fig. 5).
 At the base of the shaft, next to the calamus, two dorsal ridges are present.
 In the middle of the feather, four ridges appear.
 The ridges transform into a serrated structure and disappear at the tip.
-The ridges are likely to contribute to a tight bonding between the stiff cortex and flexible medulla by increasing the interfacial area (Zhang et al. 2012).
+The ridges are likely to contribute to a tight bonding between the stiff cortex and flexible medulla by increasing the interfacial area [28].

 Along the shaft, the thickness of the cortex changes (Fig. 6).
-This decreasing thickness may enhance the damping performance, as shown for the stick insect antenna with a longitudinal thickness gradient (Rajabi et al. 2011).
+This decreasing thickness may enhance the damping performance, as shown for the stick insect antenna with a longitudinal thickness gradient [14].
 The feather cortex has also a radial gradient of the thickness in cross-section.
 The cortex is thicker on the dorsal and ventral sides if compared with the lateral sides (Table 1).
-This difference could be explained by a potential need to resist higher levels of stress experienced by the dorsal and ventral bending during flight (Sullivan et al. 2016).
-The mechanical behavior of the shaft is mainly determined by the cortex (Bonser and Purslow 1995; Lingham-Soliar et al. 2010; Liu et al. 2015).
-The flexural stiffness depends on the second moment of the area and Young's modulus, which in turn depends on the keratin bundles formed in the cortex (Lingham-Soliar et al. 2010; Liu et al. 2015).
+This difference could be explained by a potential need to resist higher levels of stress experienced by the dorsal and ventral bending during flight [11].
+The mechanical behavior of the shaft is mainly determined by the cortex [6, 29, 30].
+The flexural stiffness depends on the second moment of area and the Young's modulus, which in turn depends on the keratin bundles formed in the cortex [29, 30].